masonk/seraphim/README.md

 # Seraphim, an Alpha Zero-style game AI

 Seraphim is a Rust library that efficiently solves the multiarmed bandit problem by exploring a search tree (such as a game tree) using the PUCT algorithm described in the original Alpha Go paper.
-The PUCT algorithm relies upon an expert policy (the `GameExpert`), that, given an abstract game state (a `State`) can ascribe probabilities (or logits) to actions (`Action`) that are likely to be better.
-Typically, the expert policy will be implemented as a machine learning model, such as a DNN (Deep Neural Network).
+The PUCT algorithm relies upon an expert policy (the `Inference`), that, given an abstract game state (a `serpahim::game::GameState`) can ascribe probabilities (or logits) to all possible actions (represented as `usize`).
+Typically, the expert policy will be implemented as a machine learning model, such as a DNN (Deep Neural Network), but Seraphim is formally agnostic to this.
+Seraphim provides a reference implementation of `Inference` that is constructed from a Tensorflow SavedModel directory, and aspires to efficiently utilize the GPU and available CPU cores during search - but doesn't yet.

 ## TL;DR
 Users implement Game[1] and Inference[2] and pass instances of those traits to Generate (for reinforcement learning) or Interactive (for a human to play a game against the computer).